Xiong Yan (dissident)

 Xiong Yan (熊焱; born 1 September 1964) is a Chinese-American human rights activist, military officer, and Protestant chaplain.
 He was a dissident involved in 1989 Tiananmen Square protests.
-Xiong Yan studied at Peking University Law School from 1986–1989.
+Xiong Yan studied at Peking University Law School from 1986 to 1989.
 He came to the United States of America as a political refugee in 1992, and later became a chaplain in U.S. Army, serving in Iraq.
 Xiong Yan is the author of three books, and has earned six degrees.
-He ran for Congress in New York's 10th congressional district in 2022, and his campaign was reportedly attacked by agents of Communist China's Ministry of State Security.
+He ran for Congress in New York's 10th congressional district in 2022, and his campaign was reportedly attacked by agents of China's Ministry of State Security.

 Dissident

 Growing up in Hunan, he moved to Beijing to pursue graduate level studies in law at Peking University.
 He was a probationary member of the Chinese Communist Party.
 While at Peking University, he was a member of Caodi Salon, which Liu Gang had organized.

-Yan was a student leader during the Tiananmen Square protests of 1989.
+Yan was a student leader during the 1989 Tiananmen Square protests and massacre.
 At one point, he called himself "general commander".
-After the crackdown at Tiananmen Square, he was placed on China's most wanted list.
+After the military crackdown and massacre at Tiananmen Square, he was placed on China's most wanted list.
 Captured in late June 1989 at Datong, he was returned to Beijing under armed guard of hundreds of soldiers.
 Afterwards, he was detained for 19 months at maximum security Qincheng Prison without being charged with a crime.

 After his release, Yan's academic credentials were stripped from him, and he was unable to obtain identification.
-During this period he converted to Christianity having met a member of an underground church.
+During this period he converted to Christianity.
 He fled mainland China in May 1992.
 After being granted political asylum he moved to the United States in June 1992, initially moving to the Los Angeles area.
-He remains a fugitive of mainland China.
+He remains a fugitive of the People's Republic of China.